pactus-project/pactus-website/content/blog/2026-06-08-newsletter-may-2026.md

 competing stakeholders pulling in every direction.

 And the RWA wave is accelerating regardless.
-Institutions are not waiting for the technology to be perfect — they are building on what is stable, auditable, and live.
+Institutions are not waiting for the technology to be perfect, they are building on what is stable, auditable, and live.

 Pactus was designed for exactly this environment: lightweight, decentralized, no